CHEER-Hub/cheerkf/docs/shovels_permit_data.md

 # CHEER Project Shovels Permit Data

-If you plan to use this data, please ensure you fill out the form at the end of this document.
+If you plan to use this data, please ensure you fill out the [Data Usage Form](#data-usage-form) at the end of this document.
+There are only a few questions.
 This helps the entire team stay aligned with ongoing research and optimizes time and resources.

 ## Contents
 - [Original Data](#original-data)